sp90/prototype-builder/README.md

 ### Next up Todo's

-* Support move assets to s3 bucket (toggle in settings)
+* Rewrite starting app to be a simple hello world application with only nesseary content
 * Default seo support
+* Build a yoman generator for angular components
 * Add a change log
 * Contribution guide
 * Move guides and more to wiki
-* Build a yoman generator for angular components
-* Rewrite starting app to be a simple hello world application with only nesseary content

 Best regards